jooyung/joyWorks/MD/2012-Pro Csharp 5.0 And The NET 4.5 Framework-6e-Andrew Troelsen.md

 ## Interfaces As Return Values
 ## Arrays of Interface Types
 ## Implementing Interfaces Using Visual Studio
+[W] As you would hope, Visual Studio supports various tools that make the task of implementing interfaces `less burdensome`.

+[W] For example, you might be halfway through writing a class when it `dawns on` you that you can generalize the behavior into an interface (and thereby open up the possibility of alternative implementations).
 ## Explicit Interface Implementation
 ## Designing Interface Hierarchies
 ### Multiple Inheritance with Interface Types